Best Satellite Internet Providers for Rural Businesses: Viasat vs. HughesNet

 Viasat is faster

 Download speeds are the most glaring difference between HughesNet’s and Viasat’s business internet plans.
-Viasat plans give you download speeds ranging from 35 to 100 Mbps while HughesNet plans max out at 25 Mbps.
+Viasat plans give you download speeds ranging from up to 35 to 100 Mbps while HughesNet plans max out at 25 Mbps.

 The difference in Mbps may not seem like a lot, but if your business relies on frequent internet use, slower download speeds could disrupt your daily work.